 We are down 4%

-During the period we were up a maximum of 15% and it has been a big drop to take us back to -4%.
+During the period we were up a maximum of 15%, and it has been a significant drop to take us back to -4%.

-The emotions are difficult during these times, particularly as you are trading other peoples money.
+The emotions are difficult during these times, mainly as you are trading other peoples money.
 I traded very well at the beginning of the period to take us 15% up.
-And then – well there is no hiding or making excuses – I didn’t follow my own strategy and, by-and-large, made a series of poor trades on the short side.
+And then – well there is no hiding or making excuses – I didn’t follow my strategy and, by-and-large, made a series of unfortunate trades on the short side.

-If I can liken spread betting accounts to climbing Everest: we started at base camp, got blow down the mountain initially then made a charge up the mountain – 15% up.
-We hit a crevasse and, as your guide, I got the abseil ropes out instead of the crampons and possibly a couple of ice picks.
+If I can liken spread betting accounts to climbing Everest: we started at base camp, got blow down the mountain initially then made a charge up the hill – 15% up.
+We hit a fissure and, as your guide, I got the abseil ropes out instead of the crampons and possibly a couple of ice picks.

 We have slipped all the way back, just down from base camp.
 To consider a new guide is understandable.
-This guide – me – has had a few years climbing other, more forgiving, share ranges.
-This is the 4th year on this mountain, meaning spread betting.
+This guide – me – has had a few years climbing other, more forgiving, share ranges; this is the 4th year on this mountain, meaning spread betting.
 I got to the top – well, slightly above the top if you want to picture a short vertical helicopter ride.
-Another year I got half way up the mountain and another almost 2/3rd of the way up the mountain.
+Another year I got halfway up the mountain and another almost 2/3rd of the way up the hill.

 I’ve studied the issue hard over the last two weeks and readjusted to help move with the change of the market.
-I’ve also reaffirmed my own strategy and operation.
-In this game when you get it right your financial reward is good but when you get it wrong the hit always seems higher.
+I’ve also reaffirmed my strategy and operation.
+In this game when you get it right, your financial reward is good, but when you get it wrong, the hit always seems higher.